djhunt-ibm/agentic-ai-client-bootcamp/usecases/O2C-Automation-lab/practitioner_docs/hands-on-lab.md

 Now that you have deployed your **Order-to-Cash Agent**, you can interact with the agent using watsonx Orchestrate Conversational Interface.

-43. Click the top left navigation menu and select **Chat** (annotated with red rectangle) to access the conversational interface.
+43. Click the top left navigation menu and select **Chat** to access the conversational interface.

 ![wxo chat ui](./images/wxo-chat-ui.png)

-44. On the **Chat UI**, note that now you have the **Order-to-Cash Agent** (annotated with red rectangle) as one of the available agents you can chat with.
-As you add more and more agents, you can select which agent you'd like to interact with by selecting the agent drop down list (annotated with red arrow).
+44. On the **Chat UI**, note that now you have the **Order-to-Cash Agent** as one of the available agents you can chat with.
+As you add more and more agents, you can select which agent you'd like to interact with by selecting the agent drop down list.
 With the **Order-to-Cash Agent** selected, try interacting by asking the following question and observe the response.

 Question: